 - Perform a thorough teeth cleaning

-Your regular exam will take about 45 minutes.
-Each regular exam includes a detailed teeth cleaning, in which we will clean, polish, and rinse your teeth to remove any tartar and plaque that have built up on the tooth's surface.
+Your regular visits will take about 1 hour.
+Each regular visit includes a detailed teeth cleaning, in which we will clean, polish, and rinse your teeth to remove any tartar and plaque that have built up on the tooth's surface.
+We will also complete an exam with Dr. Michelle.

 Visiting our office every six months gives you the chance to talk to the doctor about any questions you may have about your oral health.
 Regular exams are offered by appointment only, so please contact our practice today to schedule your next dental exam and teeth cleaning.